Self-Supervised Learning with Generative Adversarial Networks for Electron Microscopy: Experiments and Results

 Each model variation was trained with the same experimental setup for three different subsets of the CEM500K dataset consisting of \SI{50}{K}, \SI{100}{K}, and \SI{200}{K} images.
 This experiment was conducted to investigate the influence of the dataset size in pretraining on the model performance during fine-tuning on downstream tasks.

 The validation plots for the GAN pretraining with HRNet and the most complex U-Net variation are shown in Figure \ref{fig:ganplot}.
 For each of the models, as the dataset size increases, the validation loss decreases.
 Interestingly, the U-Net model shows better validation results compared to HRNet.
 This is also illustrated in the generated images in Figure \ref{fig:generatorresults}.
 We believe this is due to the skip connections from the initial residual blocks in the U-Net model to the corresponding upsampling blocks.
 The U-Net model has direct access to the information in the larger spatial resolutions and is more prone to memorizing, while the HRNet model actually learns the feature representations as it encodes the images into lower spatial resolutions with higher feature maps and then decodes it, without having direct access to the input features in the higher spatial resolution.
 Additionally, we find that the pretrained HRNet model fine-tuned on a variety of supervised tasks outperforms the U-Net model.
-For brevity, the results for other U-Net variations and for the other dataset sizes can be found in the Appendix.
+For brevity, results for other experiments are included in the supplementary materials.